 JFS’ sound fiscal management practices have earned it a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
-To learn more, visit the JFS profile on The Giving Common, including our most recent 990s and audited financials statements.
+To learn more, visit the JFS profile on Guidestar, including our most recent 990s and audited financial statements.

 JFS provides vital social, health and community services to alleviate suffering, enhance lives and support people in need.

 Guided by the Jewish tradition of social responsibility and compassion, we are dedicated to:

 - Supporting people of all ages and backgrounds

 - Treating people with dignity and compassion